BasicPrimitives/javascript/apireference/famdiagram.md

  `FamItemConfig(arg0, arg1, arg2, arg3, arg4)`

-Item Configuration Object defines properties of individual node in the family chart hierarchy.
-See `items` collection property of family control configuration object.
+Family chart item configuration object defines properties of individual nodes in the family diagram.
+Nodes configurations populate the `items` collection property of the family chart configuration object used to describe the entire component configuration.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |